 The altar in Núpsstaðakirkja turf church

-The National Museum of Iceland put a small altar inside Núpskirkja church, which dates back to 1789 and belonged to the church Stóra-Dalskirkja.
+The National Museum of Iceland placed a small altar (from 1789) inside Núpskirkja church, which belonged to the church Stóra-Dalskirkja.

 Inside one of the turf outhouses at Núpsstaður

-Before ring-road 1 was opened in 1974 the farmers at Núpsstaður farm, which is the easternmost farm by Skeiðarársandur, helped travellers cross the ever-changing unbridged rivers of Skeiðarársandur sandplain and glaciers.
+Before Ring Road 1 was opened in 1974, the farmers at Núpsstaður farm, the easternmost farm by Skeiðarársandur, helped travellers cross the ever-changing, unbridged rivers of Skeiðarársandur sandplain and glaciers.

 Núpsstaður farm has belonged to the same family since 1730.
 Hannes Jónsson landpóstur (1880-1968), the farmer at Núpsstaður, helped travellers across for more than 50 years.